SahilAggarwal2004/filesmerger/README.md

 ### Image Merger

 The **Image Merger** tool allows you to combine multiple image files into one.
-With customizable options, you can control the merge direction (horizontal or vertical), image dimensions (original or adjusted), and output format (JPEG, PNG, etc.).
-Additional features include setting the image quality, background color, and more, making it easy to create the perfect merged image for your needs.
+With customizable options, you can control the merge direction (horizontal or vertical) and output format (JPEG, PNG, etc.).
+The advanced mode enables multi-step transformations on each image with precise control over rotation, resizing, stretching, and cropping - with transforms applied sequentially for complex workflows.

 - **Select multiple image files** for merging
 - **Choose merge direction**: horizontal or vertical
-- **Adjust image dimensions** with options for maintaining original size or scaling
+- **Advanced mode with multi-step transforms**: rotate, resize, stretch, and crop each image with drag-to-reorder pipeline
 - **Choose output format**: JPEG, PNG, WebP
 - **Set image quality** and **background color**